roman-milk/roman-milk.github.io/leonora.md

+===

- ****** Leonora Ch.
-01 ****** byStoryTeller07© The woman preparing the drinks was dressed in a corset with suspenders holding sheer black stockings.
+The woman preparing the drinks was dressed in a corset with suspenders holding sheer black stockings.
 Her breasts balanced over the top of the corset and her ass was bare.
 When she bent over Leonora noticed she wasn't wearing panties so felt properly dressed in comparison.

  Nervously she walked back with the tray hoping not to spill the two brandies and two whiskeys.
 While concentrating hard on keeping the tray balanced she didn't notice the man approach until he spoke.
 Everyone else was in a huddle around some woman as scantily dressed as she was.